 Also, seeing as a VPN routes your traffic through its own servers and makes it invisible to your ISP, any restrictions or blocks imposed by said ISP can be avoided.
 That means you can access things like torrenting sites which, while legal, are blocked by most providers.

 Most commonly used to access blocked streaming media (check out our Netflix VPN guide for more info), some users think that the same technique might also grant them access to TikTok.
-However, we simply can't say for sure if any VPN will do the trick.
+However, due to the ban not yet being implemented, we can't guarantee any details or that a certain TikTok VPN will work.
+If you're worried about that, all our recommended providers come with a 30-day money-back guarantee.

 The downsides of TikTok VPNs

-It all depends on how the ban is implemented.
-While TikTok is inevitably fighting the decision, we expect the US to follow much the same route as the Indian government, which means the mobile apps will be removed from app stores and service may degrade as time passes and updates can't be installed.
+It all depends on how – and if – the US ban is implemented.
+While TikTok is inevitably fighting the decision, we believe the US may follow much the same route as the Indian government, which means the mobile apps will be removed from app stores and service may degrade as time passes and updates can't be installed.

 However, we highly recommend you seek out the most recent information about the legalities of the situation yourself to fully inform yourself of any risks, and no VPN services mentioned on this page claim to be either foolproof ways of accessing TikTok, or specifically designed for this purpose.